ugurelveren/blog/content/post/identifying-and-fixing-monitoring-smells-for-reliable-systems.md

 ---

 Keeping production systems healthy and reliable is a challenge.
-Are your services running well?
+Are your services running without problem?
 During high-traffic periods, can your system handle the load without bottlenecks or failures?
 What about dependencies?
 Is everything working fine with third-party depencies or is there an outage on cloud service provider?
 These are everyday challenges for **DevOps** and **SRE** teams alike.

 Just like messy code gives clues about deeper issues (code smells), monitoring systems can have **"monitoring smells."** when something isn't right.
 These are signs that your monitoring setup isn't as good as it should be.
 While I won't be diving into how to build the perfect monitoring system.
 This article will explain what these smells are, how to notice them, and how to fix them.